- Kickstarter has funded more than 122, 878 projects, which have attracted more than 12.7 million backers and raised over $3 billion

 12. Fidget Cube

 Who knew a device for antsy hands would become one of the top Kickstarter projects of all time?
 This device was created to help fidgety folks focus.
-Launched in August 2016, the initial goal of the campaign was to raise $15,000, but it ended up with a whopping $6.5 million from 154,926 backers!
+Launched in August 2016, the campaign's initial goal was to raise $15,000, but it ended up with a whopping $6.5 million from 154,926 backers!

 No wonder this was one of the top Kickstarter projects of all time!
 Creative social media posts, videos incorporating animated GIFs and images, and great backer rewards made this campaign a success.